thooks1203/echodeed/DEMO_VIDEO_SCRIPT.md

 **For Students:** They're intrinsically motivated—anonymous posting removes social pressure, real local rewards create genuine engagement.
 Character development becomes something they want to do, not something they're forced to track.

-**For Teachers:** Less behavioral issues when kindness becomes the norm.
+**For Teachers:** Fewer behavioral issues when kindness becomes the norm.
 Plus 95% time savings on service hour verification and one-click district compliance.
 Character education finally supports teachers instead of burdening them.

-**For Principals:** Measurable culture shift—287,000 documented acts of kindness.
-1,200 students actively engaged.
-Reduced behavioral incidents.
+**For Principals:** Measurable culture shift you can actually track—documented acts of kindness, active student engagement, reduced behavioral incidents.
 Zero cost to your budget.

-We're live at Eastern Guilford High School with Dr. Darrell Harris, Guilford County's Principal of the Year.
-We're ready to expand to your school.
+We're ready to partner with forward-thinking schools that want character education to actually work—for students, teachers, and administrators.

-Let's prove that character education can actually reduce teacher workload while improving student behavior and school culture."
+Let's prove that character education can reduce teacher workload while improving student behavior and school culture."

 [Screen: Contact information or www.echodeed.com]